Howard Bison football: Rivals

 Howard's top rival is Hampton University.
 The two schools call their intense rivalry Battle of "The Real HU".

 Howard also has a strong rivalry with Morgan State University in the Howard–Morgan State football rivalry.

 Another of Howard's historic rivals is Morehouse College, more popularly known as the Howard/"Spel-House" rivalry due to Morehouse's close association with the all-women's HBCU Spelman College.
 This rivalry is not often played because Morehouse is a Division II athletic program, while Howard is Division I.

-A new rivalry has developed between Howard and Georgetown University.
-The two schools compete in a contest called The DC Cup.
-Currently, Georgetown holds a 2–1 series lead in the contest.